armbian/documentation/docs/Developer-Guide_Building_with_Docker.md

         # /usr/sbin/sshd

-Do **NOT** type exit - that will terminate your container.
+Do **NOT** type exit - that will stop your container.
 To leave your container running after starting `sshd`, just type Ctrl-P and Ctrl-P. Now you can ssh to your container.